sxjczzl/Homebrew-brew/docs/Querying-Brew.md

 brew info --json=v1 --all | jq "map(select(.installed != []))"
 ```

-You'll note that processing all formulae can be slow; it's quicker to let `brew` do this:
+You’ll note that processing all formulae can be slow; it’s quicker to let `brew` do this:

 ```sh
 brew info --json=v1 --installed